What is FutureVets?

 Who will chaperone students during the program?

 Students will be chaperoned by a team of staff experienced in managing student programs.
-Chaperones accompany students on the international flight, stay in the same overnight accommodations, and accompany them on cultural excursions off-campus in order to be available 24/7 to students.
+Chaperones accompany students on the international flight, stay in the same overnight accommodations near students, and accompany them on cultural excursions off-campus in order to be available 24/7 to students.

 Where will students stay during the program?